nialvape/nanolang/README.md

 ## 🌱 About the Project

-This project started as a hands-on way to explore **LangGraph**, my choosen framework to master after build some agents from scratch, and to experiment with audiovisual generation APIs.
+This project started as a hands-on way to explore **LangGraph** — my chosen framework to master after building several agents from scratch — and to experiment with **audiovisual generation APIs**.

 NanoLang is both:
-- a **learning playground** for LangChain graphs, designed to gain experience with image
+- a **learning playground** for LangChain graphs, designed to gain experience with image generation
-- a **functional WhatsApp bot** that connects real users with multimodal AI features.
+- a **functional WhatsApp bot** that connects real users with multimodal AI features

 The core idea is simple: make AI image generation conversational — using WhatsApp as the interface.